mwvgroup/Photometric-Classification/docs/source/index.rst

    | |python| |travis| |cover| |docs| |binder| |
    +-------------------------------------------+

-.. warning:: This is an ongoing project.
-Results and documentation may be subject to frequent change.

 With the discovery of the accelerating expansion of the universe, type Ia supernovae (SNe Ia) have been used increasingly to determine cosmological